-Study finds new genetic defects in high-risk childhood leukemia subtypes with chromosomal lossJanuary 20th, 2013 in Genetics /
+Study finds new genetic defects in high-risk childhood leukemia subtypes with chromosomal lossJanuary 20, 2013 in Medicine & Health / Genetics

 Research led by St. Jude Children's Research Hospital scientists has identified a possible lead in treatment of two childhood leukemia subtypes known for their dramatic loss of chromosomes and poor treatment outcomes.

 The findings also provide the first evidence of the genetic basis for this high-risk leukemia, which is known as hypodiploid acute lymphoblastic leukemia (ALL).
 Normal human cells have 46 chromosomes, half from each parent, but hypodiploid ALL is characterized by fewer than 44 chromosomes.
 Chromosomes are highly condensed pieces of DNA, the molecule that carries the inherited instructions for assembling and sustaining a person.
 The research appears in the January 20 advance online edition of the scientific journal Nature Genetics.

 The study, the largest ever focused on hypodiploid ALL, confirmed that this tumor has distinct subtypes distinguished by the number of chromosomes lost and the submicroscopic genetic alterations they harbor.
 Researchers found evidence suggesting more than one-third of patients with a subtype known as low hypodiploid ALL have Li-Fraumeni syndrome.
 Families with Li-Fraumeni syndrome harbor inherited mutations in the TP53 tumor suppressor gene and have a high risk of a range of cancers.
 Hypodiploid ALL had not previously been recognized as a common manifestation of Li-Fraumeni syndrome.